Netherlands national football team: Second golden generation: 1996–2014

 The Netherlands qualified for the 2006 World Cup under new manager Marco van Basten.
 They were eliminated in the second round after losing 1–0 to Portugal.
 The match produced 16 yellow cards, matching the World Cup record for most cautions in one game set in 2002, and set a new World Cup record of four red cards, two per side; it was nicknamed "the Battle of Nuremberg" by the press.
-Despite criticism surrounding his selection policy and the lack of attacking football from his team, Van Basten was offered a two-year extension to his contract by the KNVB.
+Despite criticism surrounding his selection decisions and the lack of attacking football from his team, Van Basten was offered a two-year extension to his contract by the KNVB.
 This allowed him to serve as national coach during Euro 2008 and the 2010 World Cup.
 The Netherlands qualified for Euro 2008, where they were drawn in the "Group of Death", together with France, Italy and Romania.
 They began with a 3–0 win over world champions Italy in Bern, their first victory over the Italians since 1978.
-They then beat France by 4–1 to qualify for the second round, and went on winning the group on nine points after beating Romania 2–0 with (mainly) their reserve players.
-However, they then lost in the quarter-finals to Guus Hiddink's Russia 3–1, with Ruud van Nistelrooy scoring an 86th-minute equaliser to force extra time, where the Russian scored twice.
+They then beat France by 4–1 to qualify for the second round, and went on winning the group on nine points after beating Romania 2–0.
+However, they then lost in the quarter-finals to Guus Hiddink's Russia 3–1, with Ruud van Nistelrooy scoring an 86th-minute equaliser to force extra time, where the Russians scored twice through Andrey Arshavin.
 Following the tournament, Van Basten resigned having accepted the role at Ajax.

 Under new coach Bert van Marwijk, the Netherlands went on to secure a 100% record in their World Cup 2010 qualification campaign, winning all their eight games to qualify for the World Cup.
 After they had comfortably qualified with maximum points in Group E and Slovakia in the round of 16, they took on Brazil in the quarter-finals.
-After trailing 1–0 at half-time, Wesley Sneijder scored two goals in the second half to advance the team to the semis where they beat Uruguay 3–2.
-They advanced to their first World Cup finals since 1978 but fell to Spain 1–0 after midfielder Andrés Iniesta scored in extra time.
+After trailing 1–0 at half-time, Wesley Sneijder scored two goals in the second half to advance the team to the semi-finals where they beat Uruguay 3–2.
+They advanced to their first World Cup final since 1978 but fell to Spain 1–0 after midfielder Andrés Iniesta scored in extra time.
 From August to September 2011, the team was ranked number one in the FIFA World Ranking, becoming the second national football team, after Spain, to top the ranking without previously winning a World Cup.